paybackmaboi/COMPRI-SCHOOL/AUTHENTICATION_GUIDE.md

 # Authentication System Guide

+> **Note:** The System Monitor AI is fully responsive and works seamlessly on any screen size, including mobile devices, tablets, and desktops.
+All authentication pages and forms automatically adapt for comfortable use on small screens.

 ## Overview
 The System Monitor AI now includes a comprehensive authentication system with registration and login functionality.